EMERGENCY SERVICE

 Deep Buffalo trench showing PVC wye fitting and exposed tree roots

-• Low water pressure or rusty water - aging water line corroded and restricting flow
+• Low water pressure or rusty water in a house with an older service line

-• Wet spots or sinkholes in yard - underground water or sewer line break
+• Wet spots or settling in the yard near an older underground line

 Experiencing any of these warning signs?